aewshopping/ssg-deploy-test/src/posts/reviews/2024-12-22-review-the-invention-of-good-and-evil.md

 How did this mindset emerge?
 Sauer follows the arguments of the Harvard Professor Joseph Heinrich who pinpoints the medieval Catholic church’s marriage program as the inadvertent cause.

-Because the Pope said you were no longer allowed to marry your cousin, both spouses had to move out of their parental homes, and you could leave money to whoever you wanted when you died, traditional family power structures were weakened.
+Because (the then Pope said) you were no longer allowed to marry your cousin, newly married couples had to move out of their parental homes, and you could leave money to whoever you wanted when you died, traditional family power structures were weakened.
 Thus leading to greater cross societal cooperation, and (hey presto) increased economic activity.

 And leading (also inadvertently) to a set of moral values that get applied equally whether or not you are talking about someone on the other side of the world or your own mum - well she did kick you out when you got married after all.